MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex04_Connect_Defender_XDR.md

 1. Select the **Close** button.

 1. On the **Defender XDR** portal **Home** screen, you should see a banner at the top with the message, *Your unified SIEM and XDR is ready*.
 Select the **Start Hunting** button.

+   >**Hint**: If you do not see the blue "Start hunting" button below "Your unified SIEM and XDR is ready", make the Edge windows wider or reduce the Zoom to less than 100%.
+As an alternative, in the navigation pane on the left expand **Investigation & response**, then expand **Hunting** and select **Advanced hunting**.

+   >**Hint**: Once the Advanced hunting pane is open, select the "**X**" at the upper-right corner of the Copilot pane to close it.

 1. In *Advanced hunting*, you should see a message to "Explore your content from Microsoft Sentinel".
 In the *Advanced hunting* navigation menu, you can find the *Microsoft Sentinel* tables, functions, and queries under the corresponding tabs.